cyclonePort · Weather Surveillance Instrumentation

 04 Live Streaming Camera — The Feature No Competitor Offers

-Every cyclonePort station ships with an integrated HD PTZ (pan-tilt-zoom) camera that live-streams visual conditions from the station location — viewable in real time through the RadarOmega app on any phone, tablet, or desktop browser.
-This is the capability that sets cyclonePort apart from every other commercial weather monitoring system: you do not just read sensor numbers, you see the conditions.
+Every cyclonePort station ships with an integrated HD PTZ (pan-tilt-zoom) camera that live-streams visual conditions from the station location — viewable in real time through the cyclonePORT Enterprise platform on any phone, tablet, or desktop browser.
+This is the capability that sets cyclonePort apart from every other commercial weather monitoring system: you do not just read sensor numbers, you can physically see the conditions and show them to the people who need to act on them.

 What PTZ Means Operationally

-PTZ — pan, tilt, zoom — means the camera is not a fixed wide-angle lens pointed in one direction.
-It can be remotely controlled to:
+PTZ — pan, tilt, zoom — describes a side-mounted camera that can be remotely controlled to:

-- Pan: Rotate horizontally through a full 360° arc — scanning the horizon for storm development, checking different compass directions for approaching weather.
+• Pan: Rotate horizontally through approximately 270° (side-mounted geometry constrains the rear arc) — scanning the horizon for storm development, checking different compass directions for approaching weather.

-- Zoom: Optical zoom capability that brings distant objects into sharp detail — the anvil of a developing thunderstorm 30 miles away, a flagpole to visually confirm wind direction, a construction crane’s load behavior in gusting conditions.
+• Zoom: Optical zoom capability that brings distant objects into sharper detail — the anvil of a developing thunderstorm, a flagpole to visually confirm wind direction, a construction crane’s load behavior in gusting conditions.

 What the Camera Provides That Sensors Cannot

-- Post-event documentation: After a severe weather event — hail, high wind, flooding — the camera provides the visual record of conditions at the facility, timestamped and archived.
+• Post-event documentation.
+After an impactful severe weather event — hail, high wind, flooding — the camera provides the visual record of conditions at the facility, timestamped and archived.
 Insurance claims, after-action reviews, and incident documentation all benefit from photographic evidence rather than sensor logs alone.

 05 RadarOmega Integration — Sensor Data + Live Video + Radar in One App

-- High-resolution NEXRAD Doppler radar: Single-site and multi-site radar products at the resolution and update frequency that professionals require.
-Reflectivity, storm relative velocity, dual-polarization products, and 3D volumetric radar for subscribers.
+• High-resolution NEXRAD Doppler radar: Single-site and multi-site radar products at the resolution and update frequency that professionals require.
+Reflectivity, storm relative velocity, dual-polarization products, and 3D volumetric radar — available with RadarOmega.

 06 Weather Monitoring Equipment — How It All Works Together